Bachelor of Science in Civil Engineering

 Undergraduate Programs in Engineering

-Freshman applicants have completed four years of high school mathematics, one year of high school chemistry, and one year of high school physics.
+Freshman applicants should have completed four years of high school mathematics, one year of high school chemistry, and one year of high school physics.
 Students are also encouraged to include courses in mechanical drawing and computer programming.

 The curriculum provides a broad-based common core of engineering science and the essential civil engineering subjects.
-The students conclude with 15 units of upper division electives where the primary emphasis is design, practical applications, and computer solutions in selected areas of civil engineering.
+The students conclude with 15 units of upper-division electives where the primary emphasis is design, practical applications, and computer solutions in selected areas of civil engineering.
 Graduates of the civil engineering program are expected to have, within a few years of graduation:

 - Established themselves as practicing professionals or engaged in graduate study in civil engineering or a related field.

 - Become licensed civil engineers or made appropriate progress toward professional registration.